-New MIDI ports can be created and added to this list with the register() method.
-When unregister() is called on one of the items in this list, this port is removed from the list.
-The clear() method can be used to unregister all MIDI input ports at once.
+New MIDI ports can be created and added to this list with midi_inports.register().
+When unregister() is called on one of the items in this list, this port is removed from the list. midi_inports.clear() can be used to unregister all MIDI input ports at once.